What is ethylene?

 The excited-state electronic configuration of carbon atom in the ethylene molecule is 2s1 2px1 2py1 2px1.
 One s-orbital and two p-orbitals combine to form sp2 hybridized orbitals in the ethylene gas molecule.
 The remaining 2pz orbitals of two carbon atoms used for the formation of pi-bonding in the CH2=CH2 molecule are shown in the below picture.

 Production of Ethylene gas

-- 1, 1, or 1, 2 dihalogen derivatives of ethane is dehalogenation by zinc dust in methanol to produced ethylene gas.
+1, 1, or 1, 2 dihalogen derivatives of ethane are dehalogenation by zinc dust in methanol to produce ethylene gas.
 This method is not useful for the preparation of CH2=CH2 but it is very useful for the purification of ethylene.

 Uses of ethylene gas

 - It is used for ripening fruits.
 Ripening fruits in presence of ethylene gas are used for transporting fruits without any damage.

 - It is used in medicine as an anesthetic, in the manufacture of mustard gas, plastics (polythene, polystyrene), and in the extraction of rubber.

 - It is used in metal fabrication for cutting or welding metal.
 It is used as the refrigerant in LNG liquefaction plants.